AdobeDocs/campaign-web.en/help/v8/msg/gs-messages.md

 To create a delivery in a workflow, follow these steps:

 1. Create a workflow or open an existing workflow.
+Learn more about workflows in [this page](../workflows/gs-workflow-creation.md#gs-workflow-steps)
 1. Add and configure a **[!UICONTROL Build audience]** activity, and click the `+`button.

     ![](assets/add-delivery-in-wf.png)